james/london-decom-membership/README.md

 * Live - Shockingly means the event is live and users can book tickets
 * Ended - Event has finished

+### Note

+The fields `Event Timings`, `Theme Details` and `Further Information` are multiline and will save the line breaks, meaning what you type in the box will be what you get (within reason) on the front end.